CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>How does Teleport interact with Tears?</b> You don't move through any intervening hexes with a Teleport.
 If you want to use a Tear while teleporting, you must end the Teleport in the Tear to lose Invisbile.</p>

 <p><b>Enemies treat my hex as unoccupied - can they place a trap on my hex?</b> Enemies treat your hex as unoccupied only for purposes of movement and teleport.
 They still cannot (for example) place a trap in your hex.</p>

+<p><b>Swallowed by Fear (1, top) - How is the Kill effect timed?
+Before or after Retaliate?</b> It is timed ambiguously with Retaliate, so you can decide the order.</p>

 <p><b>Prepare for the Kill (3, top)</b> (1) The 'whenever' clause just lets this card persist until it triggers.
 It is discarded when it triggers.
 (2) The tear is removed immediately when you enter its hex, so this will interrupt your movement to gain Strengthen and damage the adjacent enemies.
 You may continue the move afterwards.</p>